-As part of our package of support for schools, we are developing a number of workshops which focus on different elements of the history, culture and literature of the ancient world.
-For the 2017/18 academic year, we are delighted to be supporting Dr Hannah-Marie Chidwick's new workshop: 'Experiencing War in the Roman World'
+As part of our package of support for schools, we offer a number of workshops that focus on different elements of the history, culture and literature of the ancient world.
+A list of example workshops can be found below but we are always happy to develop new workshops and talks to suit the needs of different schools.

 Find out which schools in your local area are offering classical subjects, and join the network.